bustoutsolutions/siesta/Docs/state.md

 resource.latestError?.userMessage  // String suitable for display in UI
 ```

-That `latestError` rolls up many different kinds of error — transport-level errors, HTTP errors, and client-side parse errors — into a single consistent structure that’s easy to wrap in a UI.
+That `latestError` struct rolls up many different kinds of error — transport-level errors, HTTP errors, and client-side parse errors — into a single consistent structure that’s easy to wrap in a UI.

 ## Resource State is Multifaceted

-Note that data, error, and loading are not mutually exclusive.
+Note that data, error, and the loading flag are not mutually exclusive.
 For example, consider the following scenario:

 * You load a resource, and the request succeeds.
 * You refresh it later, and that second request fails.